Nadine (song): Later versions

 The song has been recorded by numerous artists including Steve Forbert, John Hammond Jr., Kevin Dunn, Waylon Jennings, Billy Boy Arnold, Dion, George Thorogood, New Riders of the Purple Sage, Juicy Lucy, Dire Straits, George Benson, Michael Nesmith, Motörhead, Dicky Lee, Stan Ridgway, and The Seldom Scene.
+A rendition of the song was also included near the end of the film The Corsican Brothers by comedians Cheech & Chong based on the novella of the same title by Alexandre Dumas.